billkarsh/SpikeGLX/Markdown/UserManual.md

 only way to coordinate the two devices.
 The NI breakout boxes, like `BNC-2110`, make this simple.

+* You will get the best possible alignment of data across your files if you use the calibration features on the `Sync` tab to measure the true sample rates of your devices.

-* There is a `Sync checkbox` and a selectable digital output line.
+* There is a `Start checkbox` and a selectable digital output line.
 If enabled, when the run starts, the selected line goes from low to high and stays high until the run is stopped.
 This is always an option you can use to hardware-trigger other components in your experiment.